Sequence: Increasing and decreasing

 A sequence is said to be monotonically increasing if each term is greater than or equal to the one before it.
-For example, the sequence ${(a_n)}_{n=1}^{\infty}$ is monotonically increasing if and only if $a_{n+1} \geq a_n$ for all $n \in \mathbf N.$ If each consecutive term is strictly greater than (>) the previous term then the sequence is called strictly monotonically increasing.
+For example, the sequence ${(a_n)}_{n=1}^{\infty}$ is monotonically increasing if and only if $a_{n+1} \geq a_n$ for all $n \in \N.$ If each consecutive term is strictly greater than (>) the previous term then the sequence is called strictly monotonically increasing.
 A sequence is monotonically decreasing if each consecutive term is less than or equal to the previous one, and is strictly monotonically decreasing if each is strictly less than the previous.
 If a sequence is either increasing or decreasing it is called a monotone sequence.
 This is a special case of the more general notion of a monotonic function.

 The terms nondecreasing and nonincreasing are often used in place of increasing and decreasing in order to avoid any possible confusion with strictly increasing and strictly decreasing, respectively.